What Is Retention in Construction?

 With such retention money held by the employer, the contractor takes the responsibility to complete the construction project as per the terms, design and quality stated in the initial contract.

-The purpose of retention money is providing security in the form of a source funds when the contractor fails to complete the construction work as per the contract they can rectify the defects in construction by the retention money.
+The purpose of retention money, also known as retention sum, is providing security in the form of a source of funds.
+This retention fee meaning is to enable the rectification of defects in construction when the contractor fails to complete the work as per the contract.

 Contract retention provides assurance to an individual that the construction work will be completed.
 For example, if someone hires a contractor to remodel his office, he will want to ensure that the contractor will finish the remodelling completely before leaving.
 This can be done through contract retention.